January can be a tough month…

 It might be time for a bit of an energy boost…

 - Increase Your Magnesium Intake

 Eating a balanced diet can help ensure your vitamin and mineral needs are met.
-But if you still find yourself too pooped to pop, you could have a slight magnesium deficiency.
+But if you still find yourself feeling tired the whole time, you might need some magnesium.

 This mineral is needed for more than 300 biochemical reactions in the body, including breaking down glucose into energy.
 So when levels are even a little low, energy can drop.

 The recommended daily intake of magnesium is around 300 milligrams for women and 350 milligrams for men.
 Make sure you’re getting enough:

 - Add a handful of almonds, hazelnuts or cashews to your daily diet.